-As of December 31, 2015, we had outstanding warrants (consisting of 2013 Investor Warrants, Private Placement Warrants, warrants issued to the Placement Agent in our 2013 Private Placement, the 2015 Investor Warrants and warrants issued to the Placement Agent in our 2015 Private Placement) to purchase an aggregate of 39,250,000 shares of common stock at exercise prices ranging from \$0.50 to \$2.00 per share.
-These warrants are presently exercisable and have a five-year term.
-The warrants may be exercised at any time in whole or in part upon payment of the applicable exercise price until expiration of the warrants.
-No fractional shares will be issued upon the exercise of the warrants.
-The warrants may be exercised on a "cashless" basis in certain circumstances, except the 2013 Placement Agent Warrants and 2015 Placement Agent Warrants which may be exercise on a "cashless" basis at any time.
+As of September 30, 2016, we had outstanding warrants to purchase an aggregate of 40,517,500 shares of common stock at exercise prices ranging from \$0.50 to \$2.00 per share.

-The exercise price and the number of warrant shares purchasable upon the exercise of the warrants are subject to adjustment upon the occurrence of certain events, including stock dividends, stock splits, combinations and reclassifications of our capital stock.
-Additionally, an adjustment would be made in the case of a reclassification or exchange, consolidation or merger of our company with or into another corporation (other than a consolidation or merger in which we are the surviving corporation) or sale of all or substantially all of our assets in order to enable holders of the warrants to acquire the kind and number of shares of stock or other securities or property receivable in such event by a holder of the number of shares common stock that might otherwise have been purchased upon the exercise of the warrants.
+The Warrants are exercisable immediately upon issuance and have a five-year term.
+The Warrants may be exercised at any time in whole or in part upon payment of the applicable exercise price until expiration of the Warrants.
+No fractional shares will be issued upon the exercise of the Warrants.
+The exercise price and the number of warrant shares purchasable upon the exercise of the Investor Warrants are subject to adjustment upon the occurrence of certain events, which include stock dividends, stock splits, combinations and reclassifications of our capital stock or similar "organic changes" to our equity structure.
+Accordingly, pursuant to ASC 815, the warrants are classified as equity in the accompanying statement of stockholder's Equity.

-We may call the 2013 Investor Warrants and the Private Placement Warrants at any time the common stock trades above \$5.00 for the twenty (20) consecutive trading days immediately prior to such a call, provided that such warrants can only be called if the registration statement covering the resale of the shares of common stock underlying the 2013 Investor Warrants and the Private Placement Warrants is current and remains effective at the time of the call and provided further that we can only call the 2013 Investor Warrants for redemption, if we also call the Private Placement Warrants for redemption on the terms described above.
-The 2013 Placement Agent Warrants do not have a redemption feature.
+We may call the Warrants, other than the Placement Agent Warrants, at any time the common stock trades above \$5.00 (for 13 million warrants issued in 2013) or above \$3.00 (for 20 million warrants issued in 2015) for twenty (20) consecutive days following the effectiveness of the registration statement covering the resale of the shares of common stock underlying the Warrants, provided that the Warrants can only be called if such registration statement is current and remains effective at the time of the call and provided further that we can only call the Investor Warrants for redemption, if it also calls all other Warrants for redemption on the terms described above.
+The Placement Agent Warrants do not have a redemption feature.
+Such term is a contingent feature and within our control, therefore does not require liability classification.